Skip to main content

 Be sure to update <YOUR_FLASH_SECTION> to match the name of the section .text is placed in!

-The .note.gnu.build-id output section name is used to locate the build id when the symbol file is uploaded.
-The __start_gnu_build_id_start identifier is used at compile time by the SDK for populating the build id.
+The .note.gnu.build-id output section name is used to locate the Build ID when the symbol file is uploaded.
+The __start_gnu_build_id_start identifier is used at compile time by the SDK for populating the Build ID.

 See the FreeRTOS example app in the Memfault SDK for a reference implementation!